jenilsavani9/value-predictor/README.md

 ## Deployement

-This app is deployed on Heroku. you can fing app [Here](https://value-predictor.herokuapp.com/)
+This app is deployed on Heroku. you can find app [Here](https://value-predictor.herokuapp.com/)

 ## Feedback